Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsubsection{Taxonomy of Attacks}

-Existing attacks to knowledge sharing paradigms can be mainly categorized as label leakage, feature inference and data reconstruction as shown in Tab.~\ref{tab:attacks_knowledge_sharing}.
-Then, we discuss existing attacks as follows. \begin{itemize} \item[$\bullet$] \textbf{Label leakage.} The work in~\cite{Oscar2021Label} first made an attempt on norm attack that a simple method uses the norm of the communicated gradients between the parties, and it can largely reveal the ground-truth labels from participants. \item[$\bullet$] \textbf{Feature inference.} Luo \emph{et al.}~\cite{Xinjian2020Feature} considered the most stringent setting that the active party (i.e., the adversary) only controls the trained vertical FL model and the model predictions, and then observed that those model predictions can leak a lot of information about the features held by the passive parties by learning the correlations between the adversary's and the attacking target's features. \item[$\bullet$] \textbf{Data reconstruction.} The work in~\cite{Sharif2020Can} has provided the leakage analysis framework via three empirical (visual invertibility) and numerical metrics (distance correlation and dynamic time warping) indicating that the activated outputs after two and three convolutional layers can be used to reconstruct the raw data, i.e., sharing the intermediate activation from these layers may result in severe privacy leakage.
-In vertical FL, two simple yet effective attacks, reverse multiplication attack and reverse sum attack, have been proposed to steal the raw training data of the target participant~\cite{Haiqin2020Privacy}.
-Though not completely equivalent to the raw data, these stolen partial orders can be further used to train an alternative model which is as effective as the one trained on the raw data. \end{itemize}
+Existing attacks on knowledge sharing paradigms can be mainly categorized as label leakage, feature inference, and data reconstruction as shown in Table~\ref{tab:attacks_knowledge_sharing}.
+Then, we discuss existing attacks as follows. \begin{itemize} \item[$\bullet$] \textbf{Label leakage.} The labels in distributed learning frameworks might be highly sensitive, e.g., whether a person has a certain kind of disease.
+However, the bottom model structure and the gradient update mechanism of VFL or split learning can be exploited by a malicious participant to gain the power to infer the privately owned labels~\cite{Ege2022UnSplit}.
+Worse still, by abusing the bottom model, he/she can even infer labels beyond the training dataset~\cite{Fu2022Label}.
+The work in~\cite{Oscar2021Label} first made an attempt at a norm attack that uses the norm of the communicated gradients between the parties, and it can largely reveal the ground-truth labels from participants.
+The adversary (either clients or servers) can accurately retrieve the private labels by collecting the exchanged gradients and smashed data~\cite{Liu2022Clustering}.
+Thus, it is necessary to make gradients from samples with different labels similar. \item[$\bullet$] \textbf{Feature inference.} Through analysis, the work in~\cite{Ye2022Feature,Qiu2022Your} demonstrated that, unless the feature dimension is exceedingly large, it remains feasible, both theoretically and practically, to launch a reconstruction attack with an efficient search-based algorithm that prevails over current feature protection techniques.
+In this paper, the authors have performed the first systematic study on relation inference attacks to reveal VFL's risk of leaking samples' relations.
+Specifically, the adversary is assumed to be a semi-honest participant.
+Then, according to the adversary's knowledge level, the work ~\cite{Qiu2022Your} formulated three kinds of attacks based on different intermediate representations and revealed VFL's risk of leaking samples' relations.
+Luo \emph{et al.}~\cite{Luo2020Feature} considered the most stringent setting that the active party (i.e., the adversary) only controls the trained vertical FL model and the model predictions, and then observed that those model predictions will leak a lot of information about features by learning the correlations between the adversary's and the attacking target's features. \item[$\bullet$] \textbf{Data reconstruction.} The work in~\cite{Sharif2020Can} has provided the leakage analysis framework via three empirical and numerical metrics (distance correlation and dynamic time warping) indicating that the activated outputs after two and more convolutional layers can be used to reconstruct the raw data, i.e., sharing the intermediate activation from these layers may result in severe privacy leakage.
+In vertical FL, two simple yet effective attacks, reverse multiplication attack and reverse sum attack, have been proposed to steal the raw training data of the target participant~\cite{Weng2020Privacy}.
+Though not completely equivalent to the raw data, these stolen partial orders can be further used to train an alternative model which is as effective as the one trained on the raw data~\cite{Xiao2021}. \end{itemize}